 I am going to write a post about how I think the elections will turn out tomorrow.
 And that is scary because I do not have a crystal ball, and I could be wildly wrong in my prediction.
 I mean, I was wrong in 2016.
 I could be wrong again.
 Why I am Writing This… Continue reading How I Think the Elections Will Turn Out Tomorrow

 I am writing a series of posts on the ethics of abortion.
-This series is based on a unit I teach in my ethics class almost every semester.
-You can read the first part in the series here in which I describe what ethics is; why abortion can be an ambiguous ethical issue; and why… Continue reading The Ethics of Abortion, Part #2
+You can read the first part in the series here in which I describe what ethics is; why abortion can be an ambiguous ethical issue; and why ethically ambiguous issues are difficult to think and talk about.
+I also explain the goal of… Continue reading The Ethics of Abortion, Part #2

 We have a presidential election coming up in a few weeks.
 Frequently when we vote for a president (or any candidate), it is easy to vote simply along party lines.
 If we are Republican, we vote Republican.
 If we are Democrat, we vote Democrat.
 It certainly simplifies things, and this is not always a bad… Continue reading What is Basic Presidential Competence (and Why is It Important?)